 A sesshin is a meditation retreat.
 The word "sesshin" translates literally as “gathering the heart/mind."
 It is an extended period, lasting from one to seven days, in which most normal activities are suspended and we devote ourselves completely to a schedule of zazen, dokusan (individual meetings with the teacher), oryoki (formal meals), lecture, and work periods.
 Silence is observed.

-Practice periods usually lasting from six to ten weeks, and is a time for intensifying our commitment to practice.
-Led by a teacher, students are encouraged and sometimes required to make heightened commitments to individual practice, the precepts, community service, and Dharma study
+Practice periods, usually lasting from six to ten weeks, are a time for intensifying our commitment to practice.
+Led by a teacher, students are encouraged, and sometimes required, to make heightened commitments to individual practice, the precepts, community service, and Dharma study.

 Community Practice Opportunities